idpaterson/ts-transformer-cli/README.md

     "as": "./ts-transformer-mytransformer/index.js",

     // Optional.
 Can be "before" and/or "after". "before" is the default.
-    // When "module" is specified it will replace the default typescripts default transform module
+    // When "module" is specified it will replace typescript's default transform module
     // When omitted it will use "before" as the default "when": ["module", "before", "after"],